ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.9:** Check position 7,460 kbp again.
 Has the use of RNA-seq hints improved the annotation?

+*yes, the hints have improved the model.
+It now predicts two genes instead of one merged*

 **QB2.10:** Check position 6,180 kbp again.
 Has the use of RNA-seq hints improved the annotation?
 Zoom-in to the nucleotide level at position 6,178,780 bp.
 Can you see any problematic sequence that could difficult the prediction of gene structure?

+*No, it has not changed.
+The Ns from the scaffolding?*

 **QB2.11:** Can you find another AUGUSTUS prediction that has been improved by the use of RNA-seq hints?
 Write its name ("gXX").

 **QB2.12:** Go to position 7,587,940 bp and zoom-in to the nucleotide level.
 AUGUSTUS has predicted a 3'-end of this exon different from the chicken lift-over evidence.
 Which one do you think is correct?
 (Remember that the canonical splice donor and acceptor sites are GU and AG, respectively).

+*The augustus prediction*

 ![](images/IGV_donor.png)

 **QB2.13:** Go to position 6,076 kbp.
 AUGUSTUS has predicted gene g102/g108 as a merge of the chicken genes ENSGALT00000045099 and ENSGALT00000009974.
 Do you see something that could explain why AUGUSTUS predicts an additional exon in this position?

+*The soft marked repeats in the region*

 **QB2.14:** Go to position 5,394 kbp.
 AUGUSTUS has predicted a short single exon gene here (g80/g84).
 Would you trust this prediction?
 Why?

+*No, there is a LINE insertion element there and the RNA probably came from that*

 ## B2.5.
 Re-run AUGUSTUS with hints from RepeatMasker